Battle Town Council

 Battle Health Pathway is a community group, under the umbrella of Battle Local Action Planning Group (BLAPG), formed to explore the feasibility of building an all-weather pathway around the recreation ground on North Trade Road that could be used for sports training, exercise and leisure.

-In addition to the pathway plans are in progress for a replacement pavilion & café at the recreation ground - complete a questionnaire before 29th March 2019 to have your say
+In addition to the pathway plans are in progress for a replacement pavilion & café at the recreation ground (The questionnaire is now closed).

 The Battle Health Pathway will provide connectivity and improve access to the recreation ground for the residents of Battle and the surrounding area.
 It will be used by people of all ages – walkers, runners, young cyclists, scooter users, people with mobility difficulties, people working to regain fitness and those with children in push-chairs.